How long do roosters live? When owning Backyard Chickens, you should have a full record of your entire flock and breeds.

-Roosters can live up to 5 to 8 years on average but others can live 10 to 15 years depending on many factors.
+Roosters can live up to 5 to 8 years on average, but others can live 10 to 15 years, depending on many factors.

 So, when you feed your roosters lives on layers ration only, their lifespan will dramatically be shortened.
-This is because the large amounts of calcium in the layers feed affect their kidneys and other organs.
+This is because the large amounts of calcium in the feed layers affect their kidneys and other organs.

 What are the Conditions Affecting the Longevity of Roosters?

 Unfortunately, some people misuse these lovely birds by forcing them to fight each other in what seems like a profit-making competition.

-But if they are left to fend for themselves, they will likely feed on all types of food such as small insects and rodents found in grassy areas.
+But if they are left to fend for themselves, they will likely feed on all types of food, such as small insects and rodents found in grassy areas.

 If you have been observant enough, you must have seen your birds scratching and pecking the ground, looking for gravel and sand for the same reason.

-Due to competition, you will realize that your roosters are increasingly becoming stressed up while trying to keep their territories safe.
+Due to competition, you will realize that your roosters are increasingly stressed while trying to keep their territories safe.

 Parasite Infestations and Illnesses:

 These two problems can affect the lifespan of your chickens if not solved at the right time and go on for a long time.

 Deformities and Hereditary Conditions:

-A good environment should protect your roosters and other chickens against harsh environmental conditions such as rain, snow, wind and pollution.
+A good environment should protect your roosters and other chickens against harsh environmental conditions such as rain, snow, wind, and pollution.